melange-re/melange-re.github.io/docs/learn.md

 The difference between one and two `%` characters is detailed in the [OCaml documentation](https://v2.ocaml.org/manual/extensionnodes.html).

-Attributes are "decorations" that are used to annotate specific parts of the code.
-Melange leverages attributes in multiple ways to improve the ways one can communicate with JavaScript code.
-For example, it introduces a `bs.as` attribute to have fields in a record be renamed on the generated JavaScript code:
+Attributes are "decorations" applied to specific parts of the code to provide additional information.
+Melange uses attributes in various ways to enhance communication with JavaScript code.
+For instance, it introduces the `bs.as` attribute, which allows renaming of fields in a record on the generated JavaScript code:

 ```ocaml
 type t = {